mrich316/Open311.GeoReportApi/README.md

 ## Known Problems and Limitations

-Model bindings are not fully functional.
-For example: submitting a request with attributes is not working as expected.
+API Keys required to normally submit a new service request are not currently used.
 Also, we are missing a lot of unit tests in model logics and value providers.
 Work is being planned to address these issues.

 The current xml signature includes the default namespace (`xmlns:i="http://www.w3.org/2001/XMLSchema-instance"`).